Methylene Blue

 How do you take methylene blue?

-Methylene blue is taken orally or intravenously, with dosage recommended by healthcare providers.
+Methylene blue is taken orally or intravenously, with a dosage recommended by healthcare providers.
 Proper dilution using distilled water is essential.

 Can methylene blue treat neurological disorders?